 However, due to a table saw’s versatility, they can be used to make several types of different cuts, including miter cuts, narrow cuts, and even deep cuts, which make them the better choice.

-For the DIY’er or woodworking enthusiast, a table saw may be used as more of a general-purpose cutting machine and ideal for those with ample workspace.
+For the DIY’er or woodworking enthusiast, a table saw may be used as more of a general-purpose cutting machine and is ideal for those with ample workspace.

 In contrast, for professionals, table saws are often used for a dedicated reason, such as for making repetitive, straight cuts.